0JK0/JayNotes/README.md

  - Rich Text Editor: Add support for text formatting, such as bold, italics, and bullet points.

  - File Attachments: Allow users to attach images or documents to text notes.

+## Tech Stack

+- React Native: Framework for building cross-platform mobile apps.

+- Expo: Provides tools for development and deployment of React Native apps.

+- Expo Local Storage: Stores notes and user data securely on the device.

+- Expo-SQLite: Manages and organizes the local database for efficient offline access.